Last updated: December 10, 2022

 |Area of farmland occupied to construct buildings or structures or for non-agricultural construction||enacted in 2018|

-**** It may eventually be replaced by a new property tax named “房地产税,” listed as a Class I project in the 13th NPCSC’s five-year legislative plan and a preparatory project in the NPCSC’s 2018 legislative plan.
+‡ These two taxes may eventually be replaced by a new property tax named “房地产税,” listed as a Class I project in the 13th NPCSC’s five-year legislative plan.
+The NPCSC authorized the State Council conduct pilots on this new tax in October 2021.

-***** The project is named simply Tariffs Law [关税法].
+§ The project is named simply Tariff Law [关税法].

 (Thanks to Xiaoyuan Zhang for invaluable research assistance.)